aniqatc/moji-canvas/README.md

   - `useLocalStorage.js`: Handles saving and retrieving items from localStorage
   - `useMetadata.js`: Performs the initial fetch for the JSON file that contains the stickers metadata
   - `useModal.js`: Provides modal open/close toggle functionality

+- `/data`
+  - `supabase.js`: Provides functions for fetching, updating and saving canvas content/metadata to the database

 ## Available Scripts